spree/spree-dev-docs/getting-started/installation.md

 ### Logging Into the Admin Panel

 The next thing you'll probably want to do is to log into the admin interface.
 Use your browser window to navigate to [http://localhost:3000/admin](http://localhost:3000/admin).
-You can log in with the username `spree@example.com` and password `spree123`.
+You can log in with the email `spree@example.com` and password `spree123`.

 Upon successful authentication, you should see the admin screen: